-PPI Panel Scientific Panel

-Application Plain English Summary Lead Applicant Details

-& PPI Plan Mentor and Co-

-Gantt Chart Applicant Details

-Research Impact & Sustainability Scientific Research Details

-Gantt Chart

-Research Impact & Sustainability

-Organisational Support

-Supporting Documentation

-Budget
+I PPP/PPI Panel Scientific Panel Application Plain Language Summary & PPP/PPI Plan Unmet Needs Justification Gantt Chart Research Impact & Sustainability Lead Applicant Details Mentor and Co-Applicant Details Scientific Research Details (Including Unmet Needs Justification) Gantt Chart Research Impact & Sustainability Organisational Support Supporting Documentation Budget in the PPP/PPI representatives being unable to accurately score and provide feedback on these sections of your application.

-The Scientific Panel will not be formally assessing any of the PPI panel's sections, and vice versa.
-As such, it is vital that the sections reviewed by the PPI panel are written in plain accessible English.
-Failure to do this may result in the PPI representatives being unable to accurately score and provide feedback on these sections of your application.
+The Scientific Panel will not be formally assessing any of the PPP/PPI panel's sections, and vice versa.
+As such, it is vital that the sections reviewed by the PPP/PPI panel are written in plain accessible English.
+Failure to do this may result